-Best diving and snorkeling sites in Israel – Eilat
+Best diving and snorkeling sites in Israel – Eilat.

-South Beach and Coral Beach Reserve
+South Beach and Coral Beach Reserve.

-Diver’s Village over the Red Sea
+Diver’s Village over the Red Sea.

-Red Sea diving and snorkeling places in Jordan
+Red Sea diving and snorkeling places in Jordan.

 Aqaba, is the only port city in Jordan.
-Aqaba offers lots of diving centres but as for me International Diving Centre run by Mohammad is the best place for your underwater adventure.
+Aqaba offers lots of diving centres but as for me International Diving Centre run by Mohammad is the best place for an underwater adventure.
 Guys are nice and professional.
 The centre was previously run by Mohammad’s Grandfather and has lots reviews on Tripadvisor.
-There are many interesting spots for diving in Aqaba.
-The ship, plane and a tank were sunk in Aqaba Gulf for better diving experience.
-The wrecks remain not far from the coastline.
-Personally I didn’t find the ship interesting but the diving we did on the reef on the second day was incredible.
+There are many interesting diving spots in Aqaba – you can chose from a ship, plane and a tank wrecks, which were sunk in Aqaba Gulf for better diving experience.
+The wrecks remain on the bottom of the sea not far from the coastline.
+Personally I didn’t find the ship interesting but the second dive on the reef was incredible.

 You will dive from the shore (no boats) iacross three amazing underwater canyons.
 You will see huge pipes connecting Jordan with Israel (good way to hide something from public eye ;).
 Anyway watch yourself what you can expect from this tropical diving adventure: Diving near the ship on the bottom of Gulf of Aqaba and Deep diving in Red Sea in Jordan.
 Take a look at the amazing free diving in lava tunnels in Isla Isabela, Galapgos islands: Isla Isabela lava tunnels tour.
 I dived in waters of South-East Asia, Canary Islands, South America and Bermuda, Red Sea diving is so far the best diving experience /apart from Galapagos islands/.